NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Hamstring

-Mitchell is listed as questionable, but he was a full participant in Friday's practice, which means he's trending toward playing.
+Mitchell is listed as questionable but he was a full participant in Friday's practice, which means he's trending toward playing.
 The biggest problem for the undrafted rookie has been durability, and he likely won't be at full strength.
-Mitchell delivered a breakout game last Sunday, when he rushed for 138 yards.
-There's a chance that Mitchell will supplant Justice Hill as the No. 2 back behind Gus Edwards.
-Asked about Mitchell's role going forward, Ravens offensive coordinator Todd Monken said: "I think with any player, when you get your opportunity, you take advantage of it, and that leads to more opportunities."
+Mitchell delivered a breakout game Sunday when he rushed for 138 yards.
+There's a chance he will supplant Justice Hill as the No. 2 back behind Gus Edwards.
+Asked about Mitchell's role going forward, Ravens offensive coordinator Todd Monken said: "With any player, when you get your opportunity, you take advantage of it, and that leads to more opportunities." -- Jamison Hensley

 Minkah Fitzpatrick, S, Pittsburgh Steelers